top of page

 NetSuite API Secrets: A Secret Worth Sharing

-In the digital age, safeguarding sensitive information is paramount, especially when dealing with APIs and integrations that can access a broad array of business data.
+In the digital age, safeguarding sensitive information is critical, especially when dealing with APIs and integrations that can access business data.
 NetSuite's API Secrets provide a solution for securely managing digital credentials such as hashes, passwords, and keys in NetSuite.
-This blog post expands NetSuite’s API Secrets, explores why they are crucial, and how you can effectively use them within your NetSuite environment for your API and integration needs.
+This blog post expands NetSuite’s API Secrets, explores why they are crucial, and how you can effectively use them in your NetSuite environment for your API and integration needs.

 What are NetSuite API Secrets?

-NetSuite API Secrets are a feature that allows for secure storage and management of sensitive data related to digital authentication credentials such as passwords and API keys that are used to access integration endpoints securely.
+NetSuite API Secrets is a feature that allows for secure storage and management of sensitive data related to digital authentication credentials.

-In the NetSuite platform, you can access API Secrets under Setup > Company > API Secrets.
-API Secrets allows users to securely store up to 1,000,000 characters of sensitive data, which includes passwords, keys, and other critical authentication information.
-This prevents the need to store sensitive information in plaintext, particularly in scripts and NetSuite’s UI field such as script parameters, which can be accessed by unauthorized users.
+In NetSuite, administrators can access API Secrets under Setup > Company > API Secrets.
+API Secrets allow users to securely store up to 1,000,000 characters of sensitive data, which includes passwords, keys, and other critical authentication information.
+This prevents the need to store sensitive information in plaintext, for example in scripts or UI field, which can be accessed by unauthorized users.

 The use of API Secrets in SuiteScripts is exclusive to SuiteScript 2.x APIs (server scripts only).